HubertGalimski/to_do_list/README.md

-# REST version od ToDo list
+# REST version of ToDo list

 ### The purpose of this project is to write a ToDo list using:
 - Java 11